Firmsconsulting

 EXAMPLE

-Amanda can invest in two shares, A and B. Both shares presently cost $50 and Amanda wants to hold the shares for 4 years.
-Annual dividends from share A are expected to be $7.
-Annual dividends from shares B are expected to be $12.
-However, share B is more risky.
+Amanda can invest in two shares, A and B. Both shares presently cost $50 and Amanda wants to hold shares for 4 years.
+Annual dividends from share A expected to be $7.
+Annual dividends from share B are expected to be $12.
+However, shares B are more risky.
+In 4 years time Amanda expects to be able to sale shares A for $55 each and shares B for $70 each.
+Amanda’s required return is 8%.
+However, for shares B she adjusts her return so that her risk adjusted discount rate becomes 12%.
+Calculate risk adjusted net present values (NPVs) of shares A and B and recommend which shares should Amanda purchase.

 Risk adjusted NPV of shares A: